Occupational Therapy

 How the procedure works

 Occupational therapy (OT) is a rehabilitation discipline focused not on individual muscles or diagnoses but on the child's ability to perform everyday tasks: dressing, eating, playing, learning, communicating.
-At our Huizhou centre the OT programme is assembled around the child's individual profile and covers fine motor work (modelling, drawing, threading, construction play), gross motor and coordination training, sensory integration, cognitive functions and social skills.
-The therapist also trains the family and educators: which assistive devices to install at home, how to set up a desk at school, how to scaffold independence.
-The OT team in Huizhou is led by Shen Xiaoli — a certified rehabilitation specialist in fine-motor and handwriting training.
-The team also includes Miao Xintong (OT assessment and self-care skills), Huang Yinxin (motor and cognitive skills), Liu Lin (ADL — Activities of Daily Living), and Sun Jianing (functional behaviour analysis and play therapy).
+At our centre the OT programme is assembled around the child's individual profile and covers fine motor work (modelling, drawing, threading, construction play), gross motor and coordination training, sensory integration, cognitive functions and social skills.
+In parallel we train the family and educators: which assistive devices to install at home, how to set up a desk in the classroom, how to support the child's independence.
+The set of techniques and the pace are tailored to the child's individual profile — from training self-care skills (ADL, Activities of Daily Living) to functional behaviour analysis and play therapy.

 OT assessment

-The therapist observes the child in play-based tasks, evaluating motor skills, attention and perception.
+Motor skills, attention and perception are assessed through play-based tasks.
 A parent interview surfaces practical pain points at home.

 Individual plan